hpcaitech/ColossalAI/examples/images/diffusion/README.md

 More details can be found in our [blog of Stable Diffusion v1](https://www.hpc-ai.tech/blog/diffusion-pretraining-and-hardware-fine-tuning-can-be-almost-7x-cheaper) and [blog of Stable Diffusion v2](https://www.hpc-ai.tech/blog/colossal-ai-0-2-0).

+## Roadmap
+This project is in rapid development.

+- [X] Train a stable diffusion model v1/v2 from scatch
+- [X] finetune a pretrained Stable diffusion v1 model
+- [X] Inference a pretrained model using PyTorch
+- [ ] finetune a pretrained Stable diffusion v2 model
+- [ ] Inference a pretrained model using TensoRT

 ## Installation

 ### Option #1: install from source